Windows 11 Update

 📝 Reflection Prompts

-After you reveal the prank, circle back with quick questions: When have real updates saved you?
+After you reveal the simulation, circle back with quick questions: When have real updates saved you?
 What’s the funniest reboot excuse you have heard?
 How long would you wait before force-restarting?
 Collect the answers in a shared doc and you’ll have a treasure trove of quotes for future prank scripts.

 🎯 Post-Mortem Cards